Bigwillt/practical-aspnetcore/projects/grpc/README.md

 * [Server Streaming - Message Server](/projects/grpc/grpc-11)

-  This sample shows how to do simple gRPC sever streaming.
+  This sample shows how to do simple gRPC server streaming.

 * [Server Streaming - Message Server - Blazor Web Assembly](/projects/grpc/grpc-12)

-  This sample shows how to do simple gRPC sever streaming with Blazor Web Assembly client.
+  This sample shows how to do simple gRPC server streaming with Blazor Web Assembly client.

 ## Other collections of gRPC samples